BaharaJr/api-docs/docs/users/maintenance/maintenance.md

 d.
 View field group details

 ### A. Adding/ Creating a new field group ###

+To add/create a new field group follow the steps explained and indicated below.

 ### B. Editing a field group ###
 ### C. Deleting a field group ###
 ### C. Viewing field group details ###

 ## Fields options management ##